Taking on an apprentice - the full details. Image of someone teaching his apprentice | Crunch

 Apprenticeship funding

 Apprenticeship funding is available for employers from the government.
 The size of the funding you will receive varies depending on whether you pay the apprenticeship levy or not.
-Prior to 1st April 2019, non-levy paying companies had to pay 10% of the cost of training and assessing each apprentice.

-Apprenticeship levy
+Apprenticeship Levy

-The apprenticeship levy was introduced on 6th April 2017 and requires employers with pay bills of more than £3million to pay 0.5% of their annual pay bill to the levy fund.
+The apprenticeship levy was introduced on 6th April 2017 and requires Employers with pay bills of more than £3 million to pay 0.5% of their annual pay bill to the levy fund.
 A levy allowance of £15,000 pa can be offset against the levy.

-Once the levy has been paid employers can access funding for apprenticeships through an online account.
-However, the funds expire after 24 months if they have not been spent by the employer.
+Once the levy has been paid Employers can access funding for apprenticeships through an online account.
+However, the funds expire after 24 months if they have not been spent by the Employer.

 The fund must be spent on apprenticeship training using approved providers.
-The government adds a 10% top-up to the employer’s fund.
+The Government adds a 10% top-up to the Employers fund.

-The apprentice, for the purposes of the levy, can be any employee who wishes to receive training to provide them with new skills – but they must be released for 20% of their time for off-the-job training.
+The Apprentice, for the purposes of the levy, can be any employee who wishes to receive training to provide them with new skills - but they must be released for 20% of their time for off-the-job training.

 Please note that the advice given on this website and by our Advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
 It can also not be seen as specific advice for individual cases.
 Please also note that there are differences in legislation in Northern Ireland.